simone97212/DolibarrVuln/README.md

 ## Summary

-A critical vulnerability was identified in Dolibarr ERP/CRM 23 beta where:
+A critical vulnerability was identified in Dolibarr ERP/CRM where:

 - **Administrator permission changes** are executed via **HTTP GET**
 - The **anti-CSRF token is exposed in the URL**